 Why Conserve Water?

-We conserve water in order to be responsible stewards of, and to raise awareness of, a valuable natural asset, i.e. the Gibsons Aquifer.
+We conserve water in order to be responsible stewards of and to raise awareness of a valuable natural asset, i.e. Aquifer 560.

 To Save Taxpayers Money

 Water pipes, reservoirs, pumps and other parts of the Town’s water distribution system must be sized appropriately for the Maximum Daily Demand.
 What’s that?
 It is the day or days that have the highest water use, usually during the summer months.
 If we reduce the Maximum Daily Demand through conservation we also reduce the required size of various components of our water system.
 If we can use smaller components that cost less, we save money.

 As an example, the size of the newest reservoir would have needed to be approximately 50% larger at a cost of around $500,000 if the Town was still using the same amount of water each day that we used in 2008.
 Thanks to conservation efforts of both the residents and the Town, we dropped our ‘per capita’ usage by more than 50% between 2008 and 2018, including the conservation realized by the installation of water meters. (see chart below.)